henhouseai/henhouse/README.md

   - Changing the entry point name is easier than changing project name: uninstall and reinstall with new name
   - Throughout this documentation, we use "hen" as the default entry point name

-- **Developer Box**: Your laptop, desktop, or development machine where you write code and use your IDE.
+- **Developer Box**: Your laptop, desktop, or development machine (Windows, Mac, or Linux) where you write code and use your IDE.
   - Developed and tested with Cursor as the agentic IDE, but other IDEs like GitHub Copilot should be compatible as well
+  - **No Henhouse installation** - developer box does NOT run Henhouse deployment
-  - No install process - just clone the repository and run Python code directly
+  - Just clone the repository and run Python code directly for testing
   - Wrapper scripts available (`.sh` for Mac/Linux, `.ps1` for Windows) - add project folder to PATH to use `hen` and `stage` commands
   - Entry points provide CLI interface to test features before pushing to server
   - Once deployment box is fully set up with database and MCP server running, developer box can connect to it